MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     Use follow-up prompts to gain additional insights, but avoid prompts that deviate from your goal.
 Side-tracking the conversation can influence GitHub Copilot's responses.
 A clean chat history is important.

-1. Take a minute to review GitHub Copilot's refactoring plan.
+1. Take a couple minutes to review GitHub Copilot's refactoring plan.

     GitHub Copilot should provide a clear outline showing how the ProcessOrder method could be transformed from a large monolithic method into a series of smaller, focused method calls.
 This plan should maintain the existing business logic while improving code structure and readability.